Your rating helps support the making of more tested, delicious gluten-free recipes.

 Yield: 12drumsticks

-Chicken drumsticks that are coated in flour, baked in the oven until lightly golden and crisp, tossed in my Homemade Sticky Finger Sauce, and then broiled until perfectly glazed.
-The sauce has an Asian flair to it, all while being neutral enough to dip into ranch and eat along with celery.
-Meant to be an inexpensive replacement for chicken wings, while also being its own craveable thing.
+Chicken drumsticks are lightly coated in flour, baked until golden and crisp, tossed in my Homemade Sticky Finger Sauce, then broiled until perfectly glazed.
+The sauce has an Asian-inspired flair but stays neutral enough for dipping in ranch and serving with celery.
+It’s an inexpensive alternative to chicken wings that’s just as crave-worthy in its own right.

 ½cuphigh quality gluten-free all purpose flouryou can sub for regular flour if not GF